takemil8088/MICB-475-Project-2/README.md

 ## Team Meeting 7 Nov 18th:

-**Meeting Agenda**:
+**Meeting Agenda:**
--present the data below
+#present the data below
--Ask for help with statistical tests (faiths PD and PERMANOVA) -ask for help with PICRUSt2
+#Ask for help with statistical tests (faiths PD and PERMANOVA)
+#ask for help with PICRUSt2
--Ask about the feedback we recieved on the proposal
+#Ask about the feedback we recieved on the proposal

 #Alpha diversity
 ![alt text](Aim_1/plot_pd_condition.png)